kapiosk/Simplz.PDF/README.md

 WantedBy=multi-user.target
 ```

-_Please note that if you are using globals and main user, you might need to ommit group and environment_
+_Please note that if you are using globals and main user, you might need to omit group and environment_

-Reload systemctl
+### Reload systemctl

 ```bash
 sudo systemctl daemon-reload